-GOALS OF CAREER PATHWAYS:
+GOALS OF CAREER PATHWAYS: (Click HERE for more information)

 - 1. To assist each student in determining high school courses based on interest and ability.

-- To provide a variety of course offerings that will prepare students for education/training beyond high school to meet individual career goals.
+- 2. To provide a variety of course offerings that will prepare students for education/training beyond high school to meet individual career goals.

 - 3. To produce students who excel in the following seven areas established as part of the Forest Hills School District's vision for student learning:

 - Critical Thinking and Problem Solving

 - Collaboration and Leadership

 - Agility and Adaptability

 - Initiative and Entrepreneurialism

 - Reading, Oral and Written Communication

-- Accessing and Analyzing Information
+- Accessing and AnalyzingInformation

 - Curiosity and Imagination